Anku5hk/Programmers_guide_to_Python/book.md

 print(chr(ord("c"))) # c
 ```
 ## 4. Flow Control and Exception Handling
-Unlike using brackets in c/c++/java, indentations are used for any Flow Control, Exception Handling, Functions/Classes defination in python.
+Unlike using brackets in c/c++/java, indentations are used for any Flow Control, Exception Handling, Functions/Classes definition in python.
 Any statements or even comments should follow the indentation rule.
 ### if...else
 ```Python
 my_var = 20